i-jurij/appointment_javascript/README.md

 For style minify i use rollup.
 Uncomment `import "./style.css";` in "app.js" and run `npm run build`.

-In "minimized_example" is current minimized version with examples files of HTML page and PHP scripts on server.
+In directory "build" and  "minimized_example" can be outdated version of "style.css".

-In directory "build" can be no current version of "style.css".
-Use it from "src" directory.
+Еhe current version of the file is always in the folder "src".